mikeymakesit/kavita-k8s/README.md

 The Kavita config and all the covers are stored in the PersistentVolumeClaim.
 If you delete that or your entire namespace, you'll lose that and have to recreate it.

+I stubbed out a ConfigMap where you could store your appconfig, but you'll want to be careful of any secrets in the config.

 ## Test in Podman